aol/cyclops/readme.md

 #SimpleReact : Simple Fluent Api for Functional Reactive Programming with Java 8

 SimpleReact is an easy to use, concurrent, reactive programming library for JDK 8.
-It is a fluent API, that implements java.util.stream.Stream, built on top of Java 8 CompletableFutures and the Stream API.
+It is a fluent API, that implements java.util.stream.Stream, and is built on top of Java 8 CompletableFutures and the Stream API.
 It provides a focused, simple and limited Reactive API aimed at solving the 90% use case - but without adding complexity.

 Since v0.3 SimpleReact also provides Scala Seq like functionality via jOOλ's Seq, which is implemented by SimpleReact Stage.